-flections (the red symbols in Fig.11) and pole-ward deflections, which have been listed in Table 3.
-Here the cross-equatorial deflection is defined for the CMEs with $\Delta PA - |Latitude| > 20^{\circ}$ , which we also called equatorward overshooting.
+[54] One may notice that there are some cross-equatorial deflections (the red symbols in Figure 11) and poleward deflections, which are listed in Table 3.
+Here the cross-equatorial deflection is defined for the CMEs with ΔPA - lLatitudel > 20°, which we also called equatorward overshooting.
 The two kinds of deflections are not expected according to the above analysis.
 A question is naturally raised whether these unusual deflections are exceptional cases, or they can also be described by the same model.
-According to the parameters listed in Table 3, a quick impression can be established for limb LI CMEs that all the pole-ward deflections happened to narrow and slow CMEs, while all the equator-ward overshootings were associated with wide and fast CMEs.
+According to the parameters listed in Table 3, a quick impression can be established for limb LI CMEs that all the poleward deflections happened to narrow and slow CMEs, while all the equatorward overshootings were associated with wide and fast CMEs.
 The same trend seemingly applies to AL CMEs.
-A further detailed study of all the deflected CMEs including these unusual events will be pursued in another paper.
+A further detailed study of all the deflected CMEs including these unusual events will be pursued in a future paper.

-5 Concluding Remarks
+5. Concluding Remarks

-By manually checking the LASCO and EIT movies of all the 1078 CMEs listed in CDAW CME catalog during 1997 - 1998, the solar surface sources of these CMEs are identified, and a web-based on-line list of them with the information of their source locations is established at http://space.ustc.edu.cn/dreams/cme\sources.
+[55] By manually checking the LASCO and EIT movies of all the 1078 CMEs listed in CDAW CME catalog during 1997-1998, the solar surface sources of these CMEs are identified, and a Web-based online list of them with the information of their source locations is established at http://space.ustc.edu.cn/dreams/cme_sources.
 The source locations and apparent properties of CMEs have the following features.

-The distribution of CME source locations in latitude manifests a clear bimodal appearance with two most probable peaks in $\pm(15^{\circ} - 30^{\circ})$ , which is consistent with the location of active region belt.
-No CMEs came from polar regions (outside of $\pm 75^{\circ}$ ).
-About 56% of detected CMEs occurred near the solar limb (refer to Sec.3.1).
+[56] The distribution of CME source locations in latitude manifests a clear bimodal appearance with two most probable peaks in \pm (15°-30°), which is consistent with the location of active region belt.
+No CMEs came from polar regions (outside of \pm 75°).
+About 56% of detected CMEs occurred near the solar limb (refer to section 3.1).
 The average apparent speed of CMEs is about 435 km s-1, and there is no evident difference between the apparent speeds of on-disk and limb CMEs.
 According to the analysis of limb CMEs, the average value of angular widths of CMEs is about 59°, and about 65% of them have a width from 30° to 90°.
-Generally, on-disk CMEs are twice wider than limb CMEs, which suggests a significant projection effect (refer to Sec.3.2).
+Generally, on-disk CMEs are twice wider than limb CMEs, which suggests a significant projection effect (refer to section 3.2).